 Interested in why humans think and behave so differently?
 Understand the world around you on our sociology degree.
 Critically analyse social and cultural settings and apply your knowledge to different issues on field trips in the UK and Europe.

-The first year of our sociology degree provides a strong foundation of sociological knowledge.
+The first year of our BA (Hons) Sociology degree provides a strong foundation of sociological knowledge.
 This builds your transferable skills and prepares you for the following years of your degree.
 You’ll be introduced to social policy and welfare, looking at key social issues such as poverty, inequality, education and child welfare.
 You’ll also be introduced to the sociological imagination where you’ll explore a range of concepts and approaches that determine our view of the world.

-Module code: SPY1112
+Module code: SPY1125

 Credits: 20